Lac Notre-Dame and Usher Lake Association

 Water samples are collected every year at the locations on the map.
 Your association membership fees and donations pay for the water testing.

-Phosphorus levels at location 11 have been higher than the target level of 0.01 mg/l of an uncontaminated lake for the last 5 years.
-The higher nitrogen and phosphorus levels are somewhat expected given the small size of Usher, but do increase the risk of toxic Blue-Green Algae.
+Usher’s nitrogen and phosphorus levels are expected given the small size of Usher, but do increase the risk of toxic Blue-Green Algae.

 View spreadsheet of water testing results by map location